-More storms expected through Wednesday
+Scattered heavy storms Wednesday evening

-We just still have some wet weather and some warmer-than-average weather to go before it gets here.

-The Flash Flood Watch for North Alabama and a few Tennessee counties ended early Tuesday; more rain moves in overnight, and a few thunderstorms are possible.
+The Storm Prediction Center outlines a very small chance of a ‘severe’ storm on Wednesday: a storm or two with hail that might get up to the size of a quarter and/or a wind gust of 58 mph.
+These storms will have a similar impact to our summer pop-up storms, NOT what we saw on Saturday.
+The best chance of a few heavy storms comes Wednesday evening ahead of a cold front.

-Locally-heavy downpours throughout Wednesday could drop more than one inch of rain in a few communities, but most of get around 0.25” to 0.75” in all by the time a cold front passes Wednesday night.
-The Storm Prediction Center outlines a very small chance of a ‘severe’ storm on Wednesday: a storm or two with hail that could grow larger than 1” (the size of a quarter) in diameter.
+Locally-heavy downpours Wednesday could drop more than one inch of rain in a few communities, but most of get around 0.25” to 0.75” in all by the time a cold front passes Wednesday night.

+Timing?
+Scattered storms move from west to east ahead of a cold front Wednesday evening between sunset and around 1 AM Thursday.

+It cools down for Thursday and Friday, but we do see more rain ahead of a BIG cold snap soon!

 Looking for the rest of the forecast?
 It’s always online at WHNT.com/Weather and in the “Daily Forecast” section on Live Alert 19!